 arousal.

-Motives drive people to satisfy needs and wants, both physiological and psychological, through the purchase and use of products and services.
-Motives range from basic con- cerns such as needing water, food, shelter, and safety to survive, to more complex desires such as wanting a life partner or desiring esteem and status.
+Motives drive people to satisfy their needs and wants, both physiological and psychological, through the purchase and use of products and services.
+Motives range from basic concerns such as needing water, food, shelter, and safety to survive, to more complex desires such as wanting a life partner or desiring esteem and status.

 Motives can drive perception.
 People tend to perceive the things they need or want in their environment.
 This is intuitive: when you are hungry, you tend to notice food present in your environment.
 In general, there is a heightened awareness of stimuli that are relevant to one’s needs and interests and a decreased awareness of stimuli that are irrelevant to those needs; the stronger the need, the greater the tendency to ignore unrelated stimuli in the environment.
-The need may be utilitarian (e.g., hunger, thirst, need for nutrition) or hedonic (e.g., desiring a sports car, designer purse, or a scenic Caribbean scuba diving vacation).
-Such hedonic needs are emotional or experi- ential needs that involve imagination and fantasy.
+The need may be utilitarian (e.g., hunger, thirst, or the need for nutrition) or hedonic (e.g., desiring a sports car, designer purse, or a scenic, Caribbean scuba diving vacation).
+Such hedonic needs are emotional or experiential needs that involve imagination and fantasy.

 Motivation is the process that leads people to behave as they do.
 It occurs when a need is aroused that a consumer wants to satisfy.
-The need that is aroused creates a state of tension within the consumer that drives their attempts to reduce or eliminate it.
+The aroused need creates a state of tension within the consumer that drives their attempts to reduce or eliminate it.
 Thus, motivation is an internal state that activates or drives goal-oriented behavior.
 Motivation, like intelligence or learning, cannot be directly observed.
-Instead, motiva- tion can only be inferred by observing a person’s behavior.
+Instead, motivation can only be inferred by observing a person’s behavior.
 Researchers have proposed multiple theories to try to explain human motivation.